wader/rgen/README.markdown

 # rgen

-Resource code generator for iOS inspired by Android resource handling.
+Resource code generator for iOS development inspired by the resource handling for Android.

 <code>rgen</code> makes it possible to: